nerve-bio/NERVE/README.md

 ### Installation procedure of stand-alone version:
 NERVE can be used as a stand alone verison taking advantage of [Docker](https://www.docker.com/) in Linux systems.

-1) install Docker following [these instructions](https://docs.docker.com/engine/install/) and [the post-installation procedure](https://docs.docker.com/engine/install/linux-postinstall/)
+1) Install Docker following [these instructions](https://docs.docker.com/engine/install/) and [the post-installation procedure](https://docs.docker.com/engine/install/linux-postinstall/)
-2) clone the repository:
+2) Clone the repository:
 ```
 git clone https://github.com/nerve-bio/NERVE.git
 ```
-4) navigate to the correct folder:
+4) Navigate to the correct folder:
 ```
 cd NERVE
 ```